shay-te/core-lib/website/docs/article_layers.md

    To make our layers independent and portable
 3. Keep code/classes/variable/constants where they need to be (WEB container code only in the web layer, DB queries in the DataAccess etc....)

+shay rules to keep code clean.
+1. when you have to add logic to extrnal service. wrap it with your own service.
+2. when there is logic that not related to the critteria of the query. put it in the service

 ## Data Layer:
 <table><tr>
         <td><b>Input</b></td>